 - Chescheir N., & American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins-Obstetrics.
-(2003).
+(2003, reaffirmed 2016).
 ACOG Practice Bulletin: Neural tube defects, Number 44.
 International Journal of Gynecology and Obstetrics, 83, 123–133.